 9. Failing to Return to Home Position

-After dissociating at the hips to move around the man, a woman must re-align promptly—swiveling her hips back and collecting her free leg to restore the default symmetry.
-Failure to do so, due to pre-judgment or anticipation, causes delays or disrupts the next step—a common mistake many women frequently make.
-Developing the habit of returning to the home position promptly after each step is crucial for women.
-(See: Dissociation and Gear Effect).
+After a dissociative movement such as an ocho, the woman must promptly realign—swiveling her hips back and collecting her free leg to restore the default symmetry.
+Failure to do so, often due to anticipation or pre-judgment, can cause delays and disrupt the flow of the next step—a common mistake among many women.
+Cultivating the habit of returning to the home position immediately after each step is essential for smooth, responsive dancing.
+(See: Dissociation and the Gear Effect).

 10. Unrefined Musicality